On the Convergence of Multicalibration Gradient Boosting: Abstract

 \section{Abstract}

 Multicalibration gradient boosting has recently emerged as a scalable method that empirically produces approximately multicalibrated predictors and has been deployed at web scale.
 Despite this empirical success, its convergence properties are not well understood.
-In this paper, we bridge the gap by providing convergence guarantees for multicalibration gradient boosting in regression with squared-error loss.
-We show that the magnitude of successive prediction updates decays at $O(1/\sqrt{T})$, which implies the same convergence rate bound for the multicalibration error over rounds.
+In this paper, we provide computational guarantees for multicalibration gradient boosting algorithms.
+We show that the magnitude of successive prediction updates decays at $O(1/\sqrt{T})$, which implies the same convergence rate bound for the empirical multicalibration error over rounds.
 Under additional smoothness assumptions on the weak learners, this rate improves to linear convergence.
-We further analyze adaptive variants, showing local quadratic convergence of the training loss, and we study rescaling schemes that preserve convergence.
-Experiments on real-world datasets support our theory and clarify the regimes in which the method achieves fast convergence and strong multicalibration.
+We further establish convergence for adaptive variants.
+Experiments on real-world datasets support our theory and clarify the regimes in which the method achieves fast convergence.